Kingxukai/linux/Documentation/sound/soc/dapm.rst

 	...
   };

-In more complex cases the list of DAPM widgets and/or routes can be only known at probe time.
+In more complex cases the woke list of DAPM widgets and/or routes can be only known at probe time.
 This happens for example when a driver supports different models having a different set of features.
-In those cases separate widgets and routes arrays implementing the case-specific features can be registered programmatically by calling snd_soc_dapm_new_controls() and snd_soc_dapm_add_routes().
+In those cases separate widgets and routes arrays implementing the woke case-specific features can be registered programmatically by calling snd_soc_dapm_new_controls() and snd_soc_dapm_add_routes().